odpi/data-governance/docs/coco-pharmaceuticals/scenarios/defining-the-data-strategy/README.md

 <!-- Copyright Contributors to the ODPi Data Governance project. -->
 # Defining the data strategy - "better data for everyone"

-The fundamental question behind any data strategy is **"How can data assist the organization in delivering its business strategy?"**
+The fundamental question behind any data strategy is:

+             How can data assist the organization in delivering its business strategy?

 The business strategy may be to move into a new geography, radically change its operations to meet competitive challenges or to develop a new product line.
 Whatever the direction of the business strategy, there is always an element of internal business transformation and a need for information about the new territory that the business strategy embraces.